danielcaldas/oldblog/_posts/2018-06-17-about-js-conf-eu-berlin-2018.markdown

 You can access this them in Javascript with `Object.getOwnPropertyDescriptors(someObject)`.

-So another interesting fact around objects is that they store they metainformation on a separate data structure so that the actual object only contains the values and a pointer to that data structure.
+So another interesting fact around Objects is that they store they metainformation on a separate data structure so that the actual object only contains the values and a pointer to that data structure.
 The data structure that contains all the metainformation is called **Shape** (in SpiderMonkey, other engines have other names but hey are misleading.
 The computer science term for this is *hidden class*).

 Know let's check how object declaration and property access are optimized in engines.
 Basically they build a doubled linked tree like structure that defines all possible shapes and each new added property only stores metainformation regarding itself.
 The `Offset` just tells you where you will find the property within the JSON object.